Class of 2022

 Angelica’s pre-ND years were devoted to performing original music with her high school’s Young Theatre Company and writing award-winning short plays and ensemble pieces.
 She ended her senior year by performing an original orchestral work, “Victoire de Vivre,” live.

 Angelica proudly exists as HYSP’s only Architecture major.
 She spent her first year at Notre Dame investigating the Taj Mahal with the D.H.A.R.M.A. research team, serving on the boards of the Frank Montana Sketching Club and Student Association of Women in Architecture, and working as a student architecture librarian and 3D-modeler.
 Angelica also continues to write and make music.
 She’s published in “The Juggler,” “Fresh Writing,” and “Re:Visions,” and is the humanities editor for “Arcadian Dialogues,” a scholar-led journal for merit and Glynn students.
+Her poem, "Juniper Street (a small street, but I like it)," won 1st Place for Best Free Verse Poem in the Indiana Collegiate Press Association's (ICPA) 2020 Awards Competition.
 She also plays the cello in the Symphony Orchestra and played in a string quartet.
 In addition, Angelica relaxes by painting and drawing with watercolor and graphite.
 Her art is featured on her website ardketcham.com.

 Angelica’s devotion to gender justice activism has led her to volunteer with the Gender Relations Center, where her role as a FIREStarter has allowed her to co-develop an allyship training program for the First Year of Studies Moreau Class; she hopes to make it a mandatory program in the future.